Best Dumbbell Leg Workouts for Women [6 week plan]

-So, here is the thing: the best toned leg workout does not involve sensual and sometimes pointless exercises, as we mostly see from self-appointed fitness influencers on social media.
+So, here is the thing.
+The most effective leg workouts do not involve time-consuming pointless exercises, as we mostly see from fitness influencers on social media.

 Other workouts you might like: